compose-spec/compose-spec/07-volumes.md

   db-data:
 ```

-The `db-data` volume is stored at `/var/lib/backup/data` and `/etc/data` container paths for backup and backend respectively.
+The `db-data` volume is mounted at the `/var/lib/backup/data` and `/etc/data` container paths for backup and backend respectively.

-When `docker compose up` is run for the firs time, it creates the volume.
-Docker reuses the same volume when you run the command subsequently.
+Running `docker compose up` creates the volume if it doesn't already exist.
+Otherwise, the existing volume is used and is recreated if it's manually deleted outside of Compose.

 ### Attributes